Auddity/FEM_IP-Address-Stat-Tracker/README.md

  Turned out a simple check for the map then call the function that searches for the IP, and then generate map function within that.

+ LEARNING UPDATE (7/24/22):  Set up a server to make the fetch request to, the `server.js` makes API calls.
+This was done to hide the api key.

  ```js
 const checkForMap = e => {
     e.preventDefault();